 Tier separation in terms of prioritization is much more enforced in AIX 5L than what was observed in the previous release.
-A process in tier 1 will never have more priority than a process in tier 0 since there is no overlapping of priorities in tiers.
-It is most unlikely that classes in tier 1 will get hold of any resources if processes in tier 0 are using up all the resources.
-This occurs because the control of leftover resources is much more restricted than what was happening in WLM's first AIX V4.3.3 release.
+A process in tier 1 will never have more priority than a process in tier 0 because there is no overlapping of priorities in tiers.
+It is highly unlikely that classes in tier 1 will get hold of any resources if processes in tier 0 are using up all of them.
+This occurs because the control of leftover resources is much more restricted than what was happening in WLM's first AIX Version 4.3.3 release.